the-kido/cs-notes/content/CSCA48 (C Lang)/Composite Data Types.md

 }
 ```
 - typedef gives an alias to `struct Restaraunt_Score`.
 Instead of typing `string Restaraunt_Score` before declaring a variable using that data type, we can just use `Review`
-- #todo why "do" we add the `struct` before it anyway
+- The reason why we still have to write `struct Restaurant_Score` is for compatibly reasons because, remember, this language is *ancient*.

 ## Accessing fields
 - You can use the '.' operator to access a field from an object